mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 However that is not what frightens people; what frightens certain ‘alarmists’ is the enhanced fabrication chamber capable of producing one human-sized robot every few hours.
-Mining equipment allows it to jump- start this process by harvesting raw materials although, as envisioned, the Hive Queen produces miners and equipment and settle in as a robot factory.
+Mining equipment allows it to jump-start this process by harvesting raw materials although, as envisioned, the Hive Queen produces miners and equipment and settle in as a robot factory.
 Then it directs workers to build a bigger robot factory, often